SureDeveloping/Boardgame-Bar-Bonn/README.md

 ![](assets/images/readme-images/color3.webp "Color palette3")

 ### Typography
-Die Fonts stammen von Googlefonds was used for the following fonts:
+The fonts come from Googlefonds and were used for the following fonts:
 - PT Sans Narrow is used for headings on the site.
 It is a serif font.
 - PT Serif is used for the body text on the site.
 It is a sans-serif font.